OurMachinery/themachinery-books/the_machinery_book/src/the_editor/entity_tree_tab.md

 # **Entity Tree Tab**

 The **Entity Tree** shows the hierarchy of the entity you choose to edit.
 This view allows you to organize and add new entities as well as new components to the entities.

-Just be aware that the Entity Tree does not reflect the current runtime state.
+> **Note:**  Just be aware that the Entity Tree does not reflect the current runtime state.

 Besides, it is essential to remember is that *The Machinery* does not have specific *Scene* assets.
 A scene in *The Machinery* is just an entity with a lot of child entities.

 ![](https://paper-attachments.dropbox.com/s_688CFE67758A45D845E788E6DA05448A2BCF730C2B07FEF2D06AB18D2C46F736_1625427931504_image.png)